-BNP reclaimers weigh between 100 lbs. and 150 lbs., depending on the size.
-When installing or removing the reclaimer, it must be adequately supported and secured to appropriate lift equipment.
+BNP reclaimers weigh between 150 lbs and 250 lbs, depending on the size.
+When installing or removing the reclaimer it must be adequately supported and secured to appropriate lift equipment.
 Failure to secure and use proper lift device can result in injury or death.
-When using a ladder to service the reclaimer, make sure it is approved for the application and that appropriate fall protection is used.
+When using a ladder to service the reclaimer make sure it is approved for the application and that appropriate fall protection is used.
 Failure to use appropriate ladder and fall protection can result in injury.

-- 7.8.2.3 Unbolt the reclaimer top and then remove the top, the inlet-pipe adaptor, adaptor gasket, and old wear plate.
+- 7.8.1 Remove the flex hose from the reclaimer inlet. - 7.8.2 If it is necessary to remove the reclaimer to access the wear-plate mounting screw, remove the media hose or metering valve, whichever is easier, then remove the reclaimer mounting bolts and remove the reclaimer. - 7.8.3 Unbolt the reclaimer top and then remove the top, the inlet-pipe adaptor, adaptor gasket, and old wear plate.
 The wear plate is held in place by screws attached from the outside of the reclaimer.
-Remove the screws and pull out the wear plate. - 7.8.2.4 Remove remnants of old caulk that will prevent the new wear plate from seating against the reclaimer wall or top. - 7.8.2.5 Angle the new wear plate into the reclaimer inlet and position it so the straight end is flush with the inlet.
+Remove the screws and pull out the wear plate.

+- 7.8.4 Remove remnants of old caulk that will prevent the new wear plate from seating against the reclaimer wall or top. - 7.8.5 Angle the new wear plate into the reclaimer inlet and position it so the straight end is flush with the inlet.
 Use locking pliers, clamps, or other means where needed to pry the wear plate against the side of the inlet and inner wall.
-Make sure the leading edge of the wear plate is aligned with the reclaimer inlet and that the top edge is even with the top of the reclaimer. - 7.8.2.6 New self-drilling sheet-metal screws are provided with the wear plate; match drill through each old screw hole into the wear plate to secure.
-Rearrange the clamp(s) as needed to press the wear plate against the reclaimer wall when installing.
+Make sure the leading edge of the wear plate is aligned with the reclaimer inlet and that the top edge is even with the top of the reclaimer. - 7.8.6 New self-drilling sheet metal screws are provided with the wear plate; match drill through each old screw hole into the wear plate to secure.
+Rearrange the clamp(s) as needed to press the wear plate against the reclaimer wall when installing. - 7.8.7 Replace the upper flange gasket as needed and reattach the reclaimer top. - 7.8.8 To avoid rapid wear, apply RTV caulk to fill gaps at the seams on the top and bottom of the wear plate. - 7.8.9 Attach the inlet adaptor pipe, replacing the gasket if worn, compressed, or otherwise damaged. - 7.8.10 Replace the lower flange gasket as needed, reattach the reclaimer, and connect the flex hose and media hose.